magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/add-a-static-route/index.md

 As described in the [Project Structure][] topic, a new project set up using the scaffolding command imports the entire Venia app as a single component.
 To replace the [Routes][] component, which is imported and used in Venia's [App][] component, you need to:

-1. Define a new Route component
+1. Define a new Routes component
-2. Make a copy of the App component that imports your new Route component
+2. Make a copy of the App component that imports your new Routes component
-3. Import your project's App component in yougr `src/index.js` file
+3. Import your project's App component in your `src/index.js` file

-Copies of the Route and App components are found in your project's `node_modules` directory.
+Copies of the Routes and App components are found in your project's `node_modules` directory.

 ## Override Routes component